DheerajChitlangi/AgenticPresentationDeckGenerator/README.md

 ---

-## 🚀 Features

-* **🧩 Outline Agent** – Generates a structured, logical slide outline based on the user's topic and audience.
-* **✏️ Content Agent** – Expands each outline point into detailed, professional slide content.
-* **🔍 Critic Agent** – Reviews the content for flow, clarity, and tone, ensuring high quality.
-* **📊 PPTX Generator** – compiles the finalized content into a formatted PowerPoint file.
-* **🖼️ (Optional) Image Agent** – Can be configured to suggest or generate image prompts for slides.

----

-## ⚙️ How It Works

-The application follows a linear agentic workflow:

 1.  **User Input:** You provide a topic (and optional context).
 2.  **Planning:** The *Outline Agent* drafts the deck structure.
 3.  **Drafting:** The *Content Agent* writes the text for each slide.